 Now that the importance of quality nutrition and lifestyle factors has been emphasized, Phase 3 aims to shift focus towards the importance of micronutrients for optimal performance and recovery.
 With a solid foundation of quality food consumption and a healthy daily routine, to maximize Challenge performance, it’s necessary to stay healthy by keeping your immune system working efficiently.
 Phase 3 Challenge sessions will push the body out of a comfort zone for physiological changes and adaptation (muscle development, fat loss).
 However, in order to stay consistent and sustain a high level of training and mental focus, recovery nutrition is essential.
 The Challenge blog has a number of blogs that highlight the importance of nourishing the body post-workout, along with why vitamins and minerals are critical for training recovery.
 Additionally, when it comes to staying healthy through periods of heavy workload, maintaining a healthy gut is key for ensuring the immune system is functioning at its best so you can continue to power through each Challenge session.
 For info about gut health and micronutrients, check out this blog: Micronutrients: “What They Are and the Types We Need to Support Our Training.”

-The final Challenge phase, Phase 4, consists of a ‘15-Day Sprint’ that represents the final push towards peak performance.
-This phase is about translating all themes and core concepts from each phase and actively applying them to everyday life through a series of mini-challenges related to training, nutrition, wellness, goal-tracking.
-The 15-Day Sprint aims to create sustainable lifestyle habits that not only allow you to maintain your peak goal, but also to see transformative results long after finishing the current Challenge.
-These mini-challenges will allow you to showcase your learnings from Phases 1 and 2 and drive motivation and confidence that allow for sustained adaptation.
-Lastly, Phase 4 involves self-reflection of your Challenge progress along with future goal setting.
-It’s highly encouraged to utilize the Challenge App tracking system so you can assess your progress, reflect on accomplishments, and set new goals for your next F45 Challenge.
+The final Challenge phase, Phase 4, is exclusive to the 8-Week Challenge.
+This phase is about translating all themes and core concepts from each phase and actively applying them to everyday life—including training, nutrition, wellness, and goal-tracking.
+This phase aims to create sustainable lifestyle habits that not only allow you to maintain your peak goal, but also to see transformative results long after finishing the current Challenge.
+This phase not only allows you to showcase your learnings from phase 1 to 3 but it also acts as a period of self-reflection.
+During this phase we recommended utilizing the Challenge App tracking system so you can assess your progress, reflect on accomplishments, and set new goals for your next F45 Challenge.
 You can download the Challenge App and start using the point tracking system here: F45 Challenge App.